 The downside of a heavy rocker is that it creates more drag moving = harder to paddle.

 Longboards, Soft-top foam boards, and mal boards are designed with a relaxed rocker, other times called a flat rocker.
 Ideal for small waves and weaker swells.
 Having a relaxed rocker gives you more ‘float’ and enables you to take off on a wave with less paddling.

 So, the more floating area you have beneath the board – the easier it will be to move forward on the water.
 As a downside, it can limit riding on more demanding conditions.

 Some hybrid surfboards have a mixture of bottom curvatures.
 Performance-orientated hybrid surfboards have generally flatter tail rocker and a ‘lifted’ nose.
 This is good since there’s plenty of flat curvature on the bottom for easy paddling and power and the lifted nose prevents nose-diving the board on a take-off.

 Why it isn’t good to have more rocker?
 When the surfboard is not entirely flat like most longboards – they still create more drag.
 More drag = slower paddle speed.

 2. Surfboard VOLUME / Size

-– Hard to duck dive due to the ‘excessive’ amount of foam in it
+– Harder to duck dive due to the ‘excessive’ amount of foam in it.

 + The right amount of foam keeps you afloat and lets you duck dive